bradfordcp/capstone-retail-demo/docs/student-instructions.md

 > Target expects their consultants to deliver top-notch documentation and a presentation that summarizes the approaches taken.
-This presentation should reflect the main selling points of DSE for Target's use case.
+This presentation should reflect the main selling points of DataStax Enterprise for Target's use case.
 In addition, it is crucial to leverage cutting-edge offerings, like Spark, that can provide Target real-time analytics with the native performance wins of a DSE system.